ChannelFinder/ChannelFinderService/src/main/resources/api_description.rst

 The authenticated user must belong to the group that owns the tag.
 (Administrator role overrides this restriction.)

+**Add Tag to Single Channel**

+.../tags/<tag_name>/<channel_name>

+Method: PUT     Payload: Single Tag          Required Role: TagMod

+Add tag with the given tag_name to the channel with the given channel_name.

+The authenticated user must belong to the group that owns the tag.
+(Administrator role overrides this restriction.)

+**Create/Replace Tags**

+.../tags/<name>

+Method: PUT     Payload: List of Tag         Required Role: TagMod

+Add the tags in the payload to the directory.
+If a payload tag contains an embedded <channels> list, the tag is added to all channels in that list.
+The tag is set exclusively on all channels in the embedded list, removing it from all channels that are not included.

+For all tags that are to be replaced or added, the authenticated user is required to be a member of their owner group.
+(Administrator role overrides this restriction.)

 **Add Tag to Multiple Channels**